Mattia46/firstMonth/tec.md

 # Our three agreements (TEC)

 At Makers Academy we have three agreements that guide our actions.
-We expect every person at Makers Academy to uphold to these values every day, starting today, during your pre course, course and hopefully the rest of your professional life.
+We expect every person at Makers Academy to uphold to these values every day, starting today, during your PreCourse, course and hopefully the rest of your professional life.

 ## The First Agreement: Transparency